Red Scarf (film): Background

 The film was made with the full support of the Republic of Korea Air Force and production costs were partly subsidised by the South Korean military government in line with its film policy of supporting anticommunist propaganda films.

+South Korean pilots use F-86 Sabre.
+In reality, they were perceived by South Korea from 1955, after the end of the war.

 The Red Scarf of the title is not the red neckerchief associated with the communist pioneer movement, but a scarf introduced as a device to aid visual location of downed South Korean airmen, it has since become and remains one of the symbols of the Republic of Korea Air Force.

 Reception

 Red Scarf was particularly well received outside of South Korea and was the first South Korean film to receive a nationwide distribution in Japan.
 In Taiwan it proved popular from the school playground upwards, children played at and wanted to grow up to be aviators; the theme song could be heard in every back alley and the red scarf became a fashion item.
 The film has been described as a precursor of the Korean Wave in Taiwan.

 In Taiwan and Chinese speaking areas it was known as 紅巾特攻隊, literally Red Scarf Special Operations Unit.